tsenay/my-links/README.md

 ---
 ## Virtualization and SDN

-> OS and network virtualization and emulation including SDN, for container-only network meshes see [#containers]Containers
+> OS and network virtualization and emulation including SDN - see also [Containers](#containers) for container-only network meshes and [VMware Tools](#vmware-tools)

+* [BusyBox](https://busybox.net/) - Bootable Linux with tiny versions of many common UNIX utilities in a single small executable -- `C`
 * [Calico](http://www.projectcalico.org/) - L3 fabric that runs a vRouter on each node, supports containers -- `Python`
 * [DOSbox](https://www.dosbox.com/) - Open source DOS emulator, great for running old games or utilities -- `C` `C++`
 * [GNS3](https://www.gns3.com/) - Cisco and other network simulator that runs in VirtualBox or Qemu/KVM -- `Python`